adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #167 Did make progress today.
 Did indeed continue with more.

 #168 Almost finished with all the vidoes.
 About to start working on the actual assignments.

+#169 Really need to start wrapping everything up now to complete the class.